mcgonago/mymcp/README.md

 ---

+### ⚠️ Use Cases: Work in Progress

+The use cases documented above are **actively evolving** and represent a **work in progress**.
+Most features have been implemented and tested in real-world projects (Reviews 966349 and 967269), but documentation and tooling continue to be refined.

+**If you encounter:**
+- Missing features or documentation
+- Incorrect information or broken links
+- Unclear instructions or examples
+- Ideas for improvements

+**Please [create an issue](https://github.com/yourusername/mymcp/issues)** and we'll address it.
+Contributions and feedback are welcome!

+---

 ## What These Agents Can Do

 These MCP agents enable Cursor's AI to seamlessly interact with your development workflow: